SAint7579/GAN_Tensorflow_MNIST/README.md

-# GAN to generate images of Hand Wirtten numbers
+# GAN to generate images of hand wirtten numbers
 ## Tensorflow version 1.12

 Model is trained to generate images similar to the MNIST dataset.</br>